KILTprotocol/docs/docs/develop/03_workshop/05_claimer/01_did.md

 The Claimer only needs an authentication key and an encryption key.
 Here the keys are both derived from the same seed, but they could also have two different seeds.

-## Generate Light DID
+## Generate a DID

-Once our `keypairs` are generated we can create our light DID.
+Once our `keypairs` are generated we can create our DID.
 Because it's off-chain we can just create the DID object every time, we don't need to resolve them before using it.
 But we'll still accept the `mnemonic` and prompt to save it in `.env` for our reference.